Deformed Hermitian Yang-Mills connections, extended gauge group and scalar curvature: A priori estimates and Theorem

-Bootstrapping in the linearised Monge-Amp\`ere equation \eqref{linearMA} gives uniform $C^{k,\delta}$ bounds on $u$ for all $k$, depending only on $A$, $\alpha$, $e^{\ii\hth}$.

-Finally we need to show the uniform bound $\Lambda_0 I < u_{ij} < \Lambda_1 I$.
+We claim that this implies a uniform bound $\Lambda_0 I < u_{ij} < \Lambda_1 I$.
 Equivalently, we need to show that the eigenvalues of the Hessian $u_{ij}$ are uniformly bounded, and bounded away from $0$, in terms of the usual quantities.
-But this follows immediately from the uniform bound on the determinant $0 < c'_1 < \det(u_{ab}) < c'_2$ and the uniform $C^2$ bound $||u||_{C^2} < \Lambda_2$, which we established above. \end{proof} We can now complete the proof of Proposition \ref{aprioriPropSurfaces}.
-Recall that this claims that there are a priori bounds of all orders on solutions $(g, h)$ of \eqref{coupled_dHYM_torus} and on the positivity of the metric $g$, depending only on $e^{\ii\hth}$, $\alpha$, $f$, under the conditions
+But this follows immediately from the uniform bound on the determinant $0 < c'_1 < \det(u_{ab}) < c'_2$ and the uniform bound on $||u||_{C^2}$, which we established above. \end{proof} \begin{rmk} The proof and \eqref{aprioriPhase} actually show that the bounds only depend on an upper bound for the quantities $\alpha$, $\alpha |\tan(\hth)|$ and $\sup|A|$. \end{rmk} We can now complete the proof of Proposition \ref{aprioriPropSurfaces}.
+Recall that this claims that there are a priori bounds of all orders on solutions $(g, F)$ of \eqref{coupled_dHYM_torus} and on the positivity of the metric $g$, depending only on $e^{\ii\hth}$, $\alpha$, $f$, under the conditions